-Reflect for five minutes.
+Take five minutes and reflect.
 You're at an important stage in your life.
 Outside influences, like social media and friends, contribute to how you see yourself.
 Instead of focusing on how other people see you, take the initiative to "see yourself."

-Watch this TED Ed video: https://ed.ted.com/lessons/ who-am-i-a-philosophical-inquiry-amy-adkins#watch
+Watch the TED Ed video: https://ed.ted.com/lessons/who-am-i-a-philosophical-inquiry-amy-adkins#watch

 Can you relate to the ship analogy?
-How does this increase your awareness of who you are?
+How does this make you more aware of who you are?